CodersCafeTech/TrunkLink-V2/README.md

-# TrunkLink V2
+# TrunkLink: Edge AIoT for Peaceful Human-Elephant Coexistence
+## Story

-We live in a beautiful state called  [**Kerala**](https://en.wikipedia.org/wiki/Kerala), rightfully known as  **God's Own Country**, where the Western Ghats capture monsoon clouds, creating extraordinary biodiversity.
+We live in a beautiful state called  [Kerala](https://en.wikipedia.org/wiki/Kerala), rightfully known as  **God's Own Country**, where the Western Ghats capture monsoon clouds, creating extraordinary biodiversity.
 From mist-shrouded tea gardens to pristine rainforests where lion-tailed macaques swing through ancient canopies, our land overflows with natural abundance.
 Fragrant spice gardens perfume the air while intricate backwaters create a liquid paradise, and our coastline glows with bioluminescent waves.
 Blessed with double monsoons and hosting over 500 endemic species found nowhere else on Earth, Kerala stands as nature's masterpiece – a narrow strip between mountains and sea where every sunrise reveals not a distant paradise, but a present reality written in emerald forests, sapphire waters, and golden beaches.

 Yet this paradise faces a growing shadow: frequent animal-human conflicts that claim lives on both sides, as expanding settlements and fragmented forests force these animals to venture into villages searching for food and water, their ancient migration routes now blocked by homes and farms, reminding us that even in God's Own Country, the balance between human progress and nature's needs remains delicately poised.